abhip0595/IDL_Absorption_line_fit/README.md

 	parname	- [Array] Voigt Profile parameter names passed to MPFIT dof 	- Degrees of Freedom returned by MPFIT chisq 	- CHI-SQUARE calculated

+FIT_ABS_BATCH:
+IDL code to run fit_abs_lines for batch of files.

+CALLING SEQUENCE:
+.run fit_abs_batch

+DESCRIPTION: User can place their SED data (.fits format) in a 'data/SED' directory.
+Output is written to a CSV file saved 'abs_fit.csv' in 'data/' directory.
+Plots are saved in 'plots/abs_line/' in PNG format.
+FITS file structure to be .wave for wavevector, .flux for flux and .sigma for 1 sigma error in flux.
+Users may modify these for their needs.